 On the capital side of public transportation, the long-standing needs for park-and ride facility development (and expansion) remain difficult to fund.
 In other parts of the state, park-and-ride facilities are funded by the federal Congestion Mitigation and Air Quality (CMAQ) Program.
-This funding has historically supported projects in the southern part of the state, in areas that were not in attainment of federal air quality thresholds.
+This funding has historically supported projects in the southern part of the state in areas that were not in attainment of federal air quality thresholds.
 Thus, park-andride facility development in the Upper Valley Lake Sunapee Region was funded by onetime allocations of NHDOT Betterment Program funding.
 It will be difficult to achieve the park-and-ride facility improvements outlined in Map 3.2 without statewide eligibility of CMAQ funding or a dedicated funding program for statewide park-and-ride facility development.

-at egies • Advocate at the state, local, and federal level for adequate and consistent funding sources for transit operations and capital costs. • Continue to serve on the Advance Transit Board of Directors and Planning and Operations Committee. • Continue to serve on the CATS Advisory Committee. • Provide technical assistance to Advance Transit and CATS in developing applications for FT Section 5311 capital and operating funding. • Assist Advance Transit and CATS in applying for FTA Section 5304 funding to update their five-year transit development plans. • Assist Advance Transit and CATS in updating their air quality impact analyses biennially. • Apply for and administer transit feasibility studies using FTA Section 5304 planning funds t study new services along the Interstate 89 Corridor, NH Route 12A Corridor, and in the Lak Sunapee communities of Sunapee, New London, and Newbury. • Advocate for statewide eligibility of Congestion Mitigation and Air Quality (CMAQ) funding in New Hampshire. • Advocate for the creation of a dedicated, competitive funding program for statewide park- and-ride facility development and expansion. • Utilize the forthcoming New Hampshire Park-and-Ride Development Toolkit as a means of determining the feasibility of new Park-and-Ride facility development or expansion project • Support the continued development of philanthropic programs to benefit Advance Transit and CATS. • Pursue federal and state grants to improve the energy efficiency and reduce greenhouse g emissions of the region's transit fleet. • Encourage counties and municipalities to budget for matching funds to leverage available federal public transportation grant funding. • Coordinate with communities to ensure that local zoning ordinances encourage compact, mixed-use, pedestrian-oriented development with local growth centers planned in the context of available public transportation services.
+- Advocate at the state, local, and federal level for adequate and consistent funding sources for transit operations and capital costs. - Continue to serve on the Advance Transit Board of Directors and Planning and Operations Committee. - Continue to serve on the CATS Advisory Committee. - Provide technical assistance to Advance Transit and CATS in developing applications for FTA Section 5311 capital and operating funding. - Assist Advance Transit and CATS in applying for FTA Section 5304 funding to update their five-year transit development plans. - Assist Advance Transit and CATS in updating their air quality impact analyses biennially. - Apply for and administer transit feasibility studies using FTA Section 5304 planning funds to study new services along the Interstate 89 Corridor, NH Route 12A Corridor, and in the Lake Sunapee communities of Sunapee, New London, and Newbury. - Advocate for statewide eligibility of Congestion Mitigation and Air Quality (CMAQ) funding in New Hampshire. - Advocate for the creation of a dedicated, competitive funding program for statewide parkand-ride facility development and expansion. - Support the continued development of philanthropic programs to benefit Advance Transit and CATS. - Pursue federal and state grants to improve the energy efficiency and reduce greenhouse gas emissions of the region's transit fleet. - Encourage counties and municipalities to budget for matching funds to leverage available federal public transportation grant funding. - Coordinate with communities to ensure that local zoning ordinances encourage compact, mixed-use, pedestrian-oriented development with local growth centers planned in the context of available public transportation services.